top of page

 To use an example from my days as a mother of young children, it might seem like the expedient - and definitely easier way - to give the screaming child in the checkout line whatever candy they are wanting, but as mothers, we know that is opposite of what is best for that child and all subsequent shopping trips!
 Instead, we do what is more difficult and most loving for the child.
 We say "no".
 And we hold the line for a better child.
 And a better experience next time!

-For those politicians being advised based on what they learned in college, you can almost guarantee they are not following God's instruction manual.
+For any politician - Christian or secular - being advised based on what they learned in college, you can almost guarantee they are not following God's instruction manual.
 They have been trained to manipulate people, rather than love them.
 They've been trained to leave a trail of breadcrumbs rather than invite people to the table.
-They are focused on making a name for themself rather than serving others for what is best for others, now and into the future.
+They are focused on making a name for themselves rather than serving others for what is best for others, now and into the future.

-The political playbook twists the truth and manipulates people, enticing them and tempting them away from the mark of what is right.
+The political playbook twists the truth to manipulate people, enticing them and tempting them away from the mark of what is right.
 Missing the mark of doing the right thing is what God calls sin.
-Rather than Christians being overcome by the political game-playing, Christians need to rewrite the playbook based on God's instruction manual.
+Rather than Christians being overcome by the political game-playing, Christians need to rethink the playbook and judge it based on God's instruction manual that takes God and His Word seriously.

 We need supernatural wisdom that begins with a fear of God more than we fear the opinions of others or more than we love the money of donors.
 We need to decide which side of the fence we are on, because there is no: "I'm prolife but ...."
 We are either for life or death, blessings or curses.
 To even try to be somewhere in the middle is to be lukewarm!
 We will either be obedient to Christ, or we will be friends with the world.
 We can frame policy based on Biblical principles because it is the right thing to do, or we can follow the crowd and be no different than the world.